 Jewelry: More than Accessories

 Ami Doshi Shah is a jeweler and applied artist based in Nairobi, Kenya.
-She brings together her Kenyan childhood and Indian heritage in crafting her extraordinary jewelry label with natural minerals.
-Ami mentions the importance of using Zoa minerals – a green stone with a black reticulation in her jewel pieces, and says that “a Zoa site, is a byproduct of the Ruby mining industry.”
-Hence, in some of the pieces, a slight inflection of Ruby is clearly visible.
-Her brand takes non-precious and non-valued crafts and works with them, which in a way elevates significance of the product and its consideration.
+She combines her Kenyan childhood and Indian heritage in crafting her extraordinary jewelry label with natural minerals.
+Her brand takes non-precious and non-valued crafts and works with them, elevating the product’s significance and consideration.
+Ami mentions the importance of using Zoa minerals – a green stone with a black reticulation in her jewel pieces, and says that “a Zoa site is a byproduct of the Ruby mining industry.”
+Hence, in some of the pieces, a slight inflexion of Ruby is visible